bsdevlin/fpga_snark_prover/README.md

    - Implement the FFT / iFFT on FPGA

 Each goal will have a corresponding RTL top level and source in the ```fpga_snark_prover``` folder which can be ran separately, as well as a RTL kernel pre-compiled (along with instructions to compile the binary if needed).
-The kernels will be able to run in a Vivado Vitis (SDAccel) environment as accelerators, interfaced to user logic (look in ```fpga_snark_prover\src\kernel``` to see this).
+The kernels will be able to run in a Amazon AWS Vivado Vitis (SDAccel) environment as accelerators, interfaced to user logic (look in ```fpga_snark_prover\src\kernel``` to see this).

 ## Folder structure